How to Get Rid of Bagworms

 However, if you missed the June to July window and want to hit those egg sacks, the best option is something called dormant oil.
 This can be sprayed onto the egg sacks and will suffocate the eggs inside.
 You only need three ounces per gallon of water, although anything you mix will spoil if not used within 24 hours.

-How do You Prevent Bagworms?
+How Do You Prevent Bagworms?

 Unfortunately, preventing bagworms is purely a matter of due diligence.
 Use neem soil soaks regularly and spray your plants in late spring to catch any bagworms that try to migrate onto the property.
 Late June to early July is the best time to spray.